 Patricia Márquez, PhD, Named Dean of Kroc School of Peace Studies

-Patricia Márquez, PhD, will become dean of the Joan B. Kroc School of Peace Studies (KSPS) for the period beginning August 1, 2014 through July 31, 2017.
-Dr. Marquez is KSPS’s third dean since its inception in 2007.
+Patricia Márquez, PhD, became dean of the Joan B. Kroc School of Peace Studies (KSPS) beginning August 1, 2014 for a three-year term.
+Dr. Márquez is the Kroc School's third dean since its inception in 2007.

-Moving forward, Dr. Marquez hopes that the KSPS will continue to be a force for peaceful conflict resolution in a world rich with strife.
+Moving forward, Dr. Márquez hopes that the Kroc School will continue to be a force for peaceful conflict resolution in a world rich with strife.
 “With rising conflicts and injustices, much energy seems to go into institutions focusing on war as opposed to peace building and justice creation.
 KSPS is one of the few schools of its nature in the world with innovative approaches to integrating thinking and action for peace and justice.”

 – Melissa Wagoner Olesen